 The fair value of the Trust's accounts receivable, cash and cash equivalents, restricted cash, bank indebtedness, accounts payable and accrued liabilities and distributions payable approximate their carrying amounts due to the relatively short periods to maturity of these financial instruments.
-The fair value of contingent consideration approximates the carrying value as it is revalued at each reporting date.
+The fair value of other non-current liabilities approximates the carrying value as it is revalued at each reporting date.
 The fair value of the unsecured debentures is determined using quoted market prices.
-The fair value of the Cross Currency Interest Rate Swap is determined using market inputs quoted by its counterparties.
-The fair value of the mortgages and construction loan payable approximate their carrying amount as they were drawn recently and bear interest at rates comparable to current market rates that would be used to calculate fair value.
+The fair value of the cross currency interest rate swaps is determined using market inputs quoted by their counterparties.
+The fair value of the secured long-term debt approximates its carrying amount as the mortgages and construction loans payable were drawn recently and bear interest at rates comparable to current market rates that would be used to calculate fair value.

 The Trust periodically purchases foreign exchange forward contracts to hedge specific anticipated foreign currency transactions and mitigate its foreign exchange exposure on its net cash flows.
-At December 31, 2013, the Trust held no foreign exchange forward contracts (December 31, 2012 - liability of \$0.4 million on two contacts outstanding; January 1, 2012 - no contracts outstanding).
-For the year ended December 31, 2013, the Trust incurred no unrealized fair value gains or losses with respect to foreign exchange forward contracts (2012 - \$0.4 million fair value loss).
+At December 31, 2014, the Trust held six foreign exchange forward contracts (December 31, 2013 - no contracts outstanding).
+The foreign exchange contracts are comprised of five contracts to purchase \$24.5 million and sell euro 17.0 million and one contract to purchase \$2.3 million and sell U.S. \$2.0 million.
+For the year ended December 31, 2014, the Trust recorded a net fair value gain of \$0.5 million (2013 - no fair value gains or losses) on these outstanding foreign exchange forward contracts.

-As disclosed in note 9, the Trust entered into two interest rate caps to hedge the interest rate risk associated with the mortgages payable.
+As disclosed in note 7, the Trust entered into two interest rate caps to hedge the interest rate risk associated with the mortgages payable.
 The interest rate caps have not been designated and the Trust is not employing hedge accounting for these instruments.
-The fair value of the interest rate caps at December 31, 2013 was \$0.7 million.
-During the year, the Trust recorded an unrealized net fair value gain of \$0.1 million (2012 - nil).
+The fair value of the interest rate caps at December 31, 2014 was \$0.4 million (2013 - \$0.7 million).
+For the year ended December 31, 2014, the Trust recorded a net fair value loss of \$0.4 million (2013 - net fair value gain of \$0.1 million) on these interest rate caps.